William Eure, 1st Baron Eure: Interlude at Linlithgow

 One of William's letters gives the earliest description of the play A Satire of the Three Estates by David Lindsay of the Mount.
 William spoke to Sir Thomas Bellenden, who described a performance at Linlithgow Palace before James, Mary of Guise and his bishops and council on the feast of the Epiphany.
 As the play turned on the Reformation of the church, William obtained a more detailed description from a Scottish contact for Thomas Cromwell.
 Eure enclosed in his letter of 26 January 1540 the synopsis of the performance compiled by his spy, which corresponds with the later text of Lindsay's play.

-Eure said he had talked with Bellenden, a member of the council of James V of Scotland about the possibility of a Reformation of the 'spirituality' in Scotland.
+Eure said he had talked with Bellenden, a member of the council of James V about the possibility of a Reformation of the 'spirituality' in Scotland.
 The play at Linlithgow had shown the 'naughtiness' of the church.
-Bellenden said after the play the King spoke to the churchmen in the audience asking them to reform their factions and manner of living, otherwise, he would send six of them into England to his uncle, Henry VIII.
+Bellenden said after the play the King spoke to the churchmen in the audience asking them to reform their factions and manner of living, otherwise, he would send six of them into England to his uncle, King Henry VIII.